Ichneutica insignis: Description

 Walker described the adults of this species as follows:

 Male and female.
 Ferruginous-cinereous.
 Palpi stout, obliquely ascending, not rising so high as the vertex; third joint conical, very minute, not more than one-eighth of the length of the second.
 Antennae of the male very slightly pectinated for full two-thirds of the length.
 Fore tegulae of the thorax with a black band, which is curved on each side.
 Abdomen brownish, extending somewhat beyond the hind wings, crested towards the base, reddish on each side and with a small reddish apical tuft in the male.
 Fore wings varied with glaucous-cinereous and with blackish, the former hue forming an irregular and interrupted submarginal band, which extends along the costa in three streaks to the exterior border; some zigzag black lines; orbicular and reniform marks of the usual shape; the first bordered with pale cinereous; the second wholly pale cinereous; fringe with pale cinereous longitudinal streaks.
 Hind wings brown.
 Length of the body 7 — 8 lines; of the wings 18— 20 lines.

 I. insignis is variable in appearance and as a result is difficult to distinguish from its close relatives I. skelloni and I. plena.
 The pectinations on the antennae of the male I. insignis are longer than those on I. skelloni.
 The dorsum of the forewings of some specimens of I. insignis often has a "distinct whitish suffusion" which is considered diagnostic.
 This feature is lacking in I. plena specimens and although a similar pale marking may also occur in I. skelloni specimens the colour is not whitish.

 Distribution

 This species can be found throughout New Zealand.

 Habitat

 Although this species can be found in a variety of habitats throughout the country it is scarce or absent from inland sites of tussock grassland.

 Behaviour

 Adults of this species can be found on the wing throughout the year.
 The adults moths are attracted to light.
+They have been collected via a mercury vapour light trap.
 The sex pheromones used by I. insignis consist of combinations of tetradecenyl and dodecenyl acetates or alcohols.